WindSoilder/nu_plugin_bin_reader/README.md

 ## Note
 The `kaitaistruct.py` is just a copy of [kaitai struct python runtime](https://github.com/kaitai-io/kaitai_struct_python_runtime), put it directly here, so we don't need extra requirements.
 DON'T CHANGE IT.

-And `reader/*.py` are just a copy of auto-generated parser, DON'T CHANGE IT.
+`reader/*.py` are just a copy of auto-generated parser, DON'T CHANGE IT.

 ## For more references
 - [Nushell plugin system](https://www.nushell.sh/book/plugins.html)